docker/docs/content/guides/docker-concepts/running-containers/sharing-local-files.md

 > **Synchronised File Share**
 >
 > As your codebase grows larger, traditional methods of file sharing like bind mounts may become inefficient or slow, especially in development environments where frequent access to files is necessary.
-Synchronized file shares (available in Docker Desktop for Mac version 4.27 and later) improve bind mount performance by leveraging synchronized filesystem caches.
+[Synchronized file shares](/desktop/synchronized-file-sharing/) improve bind mount performance by leveraging synchronized filesystem caches.
 This optimization ensures that file access between the host and virtual machine (VM) is fast and efficient.
 { .tip }

 ## Try it out